griendt/gd6/docs/docs/phases/4_movement.md

 A skirmish is resolved quite simply according to these rules:

-1. Each player involved in the skirmish suffers one damage, meaning they lose one health.
+1. Damage is applied to whichever unit's movement had the highest priority (i.e. first stated in the move list).
-2. Damage is applied to whichever unit's movement had the highest priority (i.e. first stated in the move list).
+2. Each player's unit suffers one damage.
+If the unit has `0` health, it is killed immediately and instead the next unit suffers the damage instead.
 3. If there are still two or more players involved in the skirmish, repeat steps 1 and 2, until at most one player is left.

 ???
 "Neutral resolution"